Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Sassa, Kekei (A not-so-bright science-obsessed student).md

 Author: BenPupKao

-Compatable game version: V0.69

 First appearance: 11/6/2018

 Created in version: V0.27

+### Additional information

+A not-so-bright science-obsessed student with a high vocabulary.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Sassa%2C%20Kekei%20(A%20not-so-bright%20science-obsessed%20student)%20-%20BenPupKao%2C%20V0.69.student">Sassa, Kekei (A not-so-bright science-obsessed student) - BenPupKao, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Sassa%2C%20Kekei%20(A%20not-so-bright%20science-obsessed%20student)%20-%20BenPupKao.student">Sassa, Kekei (A not-so-bright science-obsessed student) - BenPupKao.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---